rwmingis/InterruptButton/README.md

 ### See the example file, as it covers most interesting things, but I believe it is fairly self-explanatory.

-*  This libary should not be used for mission critical or mass deployments with out the developer satisfying themselves that it is stabile for their purpose.
-My poor formatting was based on bad habits from my C++ programming course in university in 1998 and hasn't improved since.
+*  This libary should not be used for mission critical or mass deployments.
+The developer should satisf themselves that this library is stable for their purpose.
 I feel the code works great and I generated this library because I couldn't find anything similar and the ones based on loop polling didn't work at all with long loop times.
 Interrupts can be a bit cantankerous, but this seems to work nearly flawlessly in my experience, but I imagine maybe not so for everyone and welcome any suggestions for improvements.*

+Special thanks to @vortigont for all his intial input and feedback.